-255. Shaykh Ahmad ibn Mustafa al-'Alawī, founder of the Darqāwiyyah-'Alawiyyah Order, a branch of the Shādhiliyyah Order Good company thus becomes the very token of spiritual success.
+255. Shaykh Ahmad ibn Mustafa al-'Alawī, founder of the Darqāwiyyah-'Alawiyyah Order, a branch of the Shādhiliyyah Order

+Good company thus becomes the very token of spiritual success.
 According to Ahmad Ibn 'Ajībah, a master of the ShādhiliyyaDarqāwiyya tarīqah (d.
-1809 AD), in a letter to a disciple, The fruit borne through companionship with men of God is the realization of the station of attainment; and the attainment is that of extinction in the Essence, the station of perfect accomplishment (ihsān), the station of contemplative vision wherein the existent is extinguished and only the source of all Existence remains....
-If, while living in company with men of God, someone does not succeed in reaching this station, it is because of a deficiency in him: either his aspiration is weak, or his zeal has grown cold, or he has committed an error which causes him to be content with his present state.
-And in another letter the same master writes, "It is necessary either that the disciple find the time to get together with his brothers where he is or that he go live near them, or that he visit them frequently in order to know the sweetness of the path and to drink at the springs of realization.
+1809 AD), in a letter to a disciple,

+The fruit borne through companionship with men of God is the realization of the station of attainment; and the attainment is that of extinction in the Essence, the station of perfect accomplishment ($ihs\bar{a}n$), the station of contemplative vision wherein the existent is extinguished and only the source of all Existence remains....
+If, while living in company with men of God, someone does not succeed in reaching this station, it is because of a deficiency in him: either his aspiration is weak, or his zeal has grown cold, or he has committed an error which causes him to be content with his present state.13 in order to know the sweetness of the path and to drink at the springs of realization.
 Then he will free himself, in God, from all that is not He!"
+14